harryjjacobs/d3-table-layout/README.md

 * links - the array of links

-In addition to all the properties from [`d3.hierarchy()`](https://github.com/d3/d3-hierarchy#hierarchy) resulting tables will have the following properties:
+In addition to all the properties from [`d3.hierarchy()`](https://github.com/d3/d3-hierarchy#hierarchy) resulting nodes will have the following properties:
 * x - The x position of the node or table
 * y - The y position of the node or table